qLSLab/ExTaxsI/README.md

 **2- INSTALL EXTERNAL LIBRARIES:**

-To install external libraries open terminal;
+To install external libraries open a terminal (prompt for windows users) in the extaxsi folder or navigate to the folder with the following:
+* cd path/to/ExTaxsI-folder
+* cd path\to\ExTaxsI-folder (windows-users)

-if you are a conda user, run the following command:
+Now that you are inside the ExTaxsI-folder, if you are a conda user, run the following command:
 * conda create --name extaxsi --file requirements.txt --channel default --channel etetoolkit

 otherwise, run the following command: